 We collect data in real time in order to send you operational assistance emails in case your transaction is not completed.

-When submitting your personal information, you will be given the option not to be included in mailings from Westcountry Rivers Trust (whether by post, e-mail or other electronic messaging, telephone or fax).
+When submitting your personal information, you will be given the option to be included in mailings from Westcountry Rivers Trust (whether by post, e-mail or other electronic messaging, telephone or fax).
 If you do agree to receive this information and later decide that you no longer wish to be contacted, you can let us know by e-mailing: [email protected]

 If we contact you by email or text message, each time you receive a message you will also have the option to decline to receive further information from us in that manner.